Chart Color Schemes

 Page is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Page's population, as of November 2025, is around 3004 people.
-This reflects a decrease of 50 individuals since the 2021 Census, which reported a population of 3054 people.
-The change was inferred from the estimated resident population of 2984 in June 2024 and an additional 23 validated new addresses since the Census date.
-This results in a population density ratio of 2275 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Page's population was around 3,003 as of November 2025.
+This reflected a decrease of 51 people since the 2021 Census, which reported a population of 3,054 people.
+The change was inferred from the estimated resident population of 2,983 in June 2024 and an additional 23 validated new addresses since the Census date.
+This level of population equated to a density ratio of 2,275 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-Population projections indicate an increase just below the median of national statistical areas by 2041, with the area expected to gain 174 persons and a total increase of 5.1% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with 2022 as a base.
+Population projections expected a increase just below the median of national statistical areas by 2041, with an anticipated gain of 5.1% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population